cchudzicki-ocw-testing/24.S96-fall-2021/content/pages/readings.md

 ## Language and Politics in the Caribbean

 Devonish, Hubert (2007).
-"Language and Revolutionary Transformation in the Caribbean: The Case of Guyana" in *Language and Liberation: Creole Language Politics in the Caribbean.* 182–241.
+"Language and Revolutionary Transformation in the Caribbean: The Case of Guyana" in *Language and Liberation: Creole Language Politics in the Caribbean,* 182–241.
 Arawak.

 ## Linguistics and (In)justice: The Case of Creole Studies from a Haitian Perspective